Trayon White: 2015 special election in Ward 8

-Second run for District Council
+2016 election in Ward 8

-White spent much of the next year maintaining a high profile in Ward 8.
-He routinely attended demonstrations in favor of better public housing and job training, and against gentrification; visited areas where murders occurred; (Note: The District's homicide rate increased from 105 in 2014 to 162 in 2015, and more than 50 homicides occurred in Ward 8 alone.) and led protests against Mayor Bowser's proposed anti-crime proposals.
+White spent the next year maintaining a high profile in Ward 8, routinely attending demonstrations in favor of better public housing and job training and against gentrification, and visiting areas where murders occurred.
+(Note: The District's homicide rate increased from 105 in 2014 to 162 in 2015, and more than 50 homicides occurred in Ward 8 alone.)
+White led protests against Mayor Bowser's proposed anti-crime proposals.
 (Note: Mayor Bowser had proposed strongly enhanced penalties for violent crime and new authority for the police to execute warrantless searches of violent criminals, among other aspects of a wide-ranging anti-crime package.
 These provoked strongly negative reactions from Ward 8 residents, who saw them as punitive, racist, and ignoring the root causes of crime.)
-His work attracted strong support among teenagers and young adults in their 20s.
+White's work attracted the strong support of teenagers and young adults in their 20s.

 On June 18, 2015, White was hired as a temporary employee in the Office of the Attorney General of the District of Columbia.
 He worked as a Community Development Specialist, focusing on education, engagement, and outreach to organizations and communities.
 His portfolio focused on at-risk youth, juvenile justice issues, combatting designer drug use, and general outreach to neighborhoods east of the Anacostia River.
 His employment ended on September 30, 2015.

 On February 8, 2016, White filed as a candidate for the Ward 8 District Council seat in the Democratic primary.
 Few other candidates were expected to run in the race, and at the filing deadline White already had the endorsements of Jauhar Abraham, Stuart Anderson, Marion Christopher Barry, (Note: Barry's endorsement came in July 2015, even though White had not declared a candidacy.) and Karl Racine, Attorney General of the District of Columbia.
 In addition to May, White faced candidates Maurice Dickens, Bonita Goode, and Aaron Holmes.
+White won the Democratic primary election on June 14, 2016 with 51.4% of the vote and later won the Novemer 8, 2016 general election unopposed.